mthon/mirlo/README.md

 Overview
 --------

-Mirlo is protocol and a set of scripts to help automate the construction of data sets for  multi-gene phylogenetic analyses.
+Mirlo is a protocol and a set of scripts to help automate the construction of data sets for  multi-gene phylogenetic analyses.
 It takes whole proteomes as input, identifies single-copy gene families, aligns the proteins, and evaluates the 'phylogenetic signal' of each alignment.